plenoptic-org/plenoptic/docs/developers/contributing.md

 If you add a new source file (e.g., `src/plenoptic/synthesize/new_method.py`), you will also need to add it to `docs/api_modules.rst`.
 If this is not done, sphinx will raise an error when building the documentation.
+You also need to add that file to the hidden toctree at the top of `docs/api.rst`.

 (docstrings)=
 ### Docstrings